Under penalty of law this tag is not to be removed except by the consumer.

 Films — Live-Action

-- Pee-wee's Big Adventure: Mickey, the fugitive who first picks Pee-Wee up, claims to be on the run from the police for that very reason to keep from scaring Pee-Wee; it's strongly implied that he really did something a lot worse than that.
+- Pee-wee's Big Adventure: Mickey, the fugitive who first picks Pee-Wee up, claims to be on the run from the police for that very reason to avoid scaring Pee Wee.

 - When a woman catches reporter Fletch searching her bedroom, he tries a few bluffs, including, "Mattress Police.
 Where are the tags on these mattresses?"